kacpercebula/DATA-332-Project1/README.md

 ## Data Cleaning & Preparing

 Cleaning was necessarly very easy and simple.
-To put it simply, first I selected columns out of the raw dataset that I wanted to analyze, then run this code...
+To put it simply, first I selected columns out of the raw dataset that I wanted to analyze (easy enough using dplyr select), then ran this code...
 ```r
 tidy_comp <- temp_cc_data %>%
   select(Issue, Company, Product, Date.received, State) %>%